aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/troubleshooting-log.md

 output path → EXE syntax → stale McAfee output → empty report/content fix → one-click EXE workflow → antivirus verification/final path handling → PC3 validation

+**Result:**
+The output strategy needed to avoid depending only on the visible Desktop path.
+This later led to the final decision to save the report next to the running script or executable.

 ---

 ## 2. Chronological Troubleshooting Timeline